zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 determine whether you need more of that ingredient.
 Gisela says, “So getting the recipe wouldn’t do me any good, huh?”
 Danny says, “ I’m afraid not.
 Gisela is asking if she can get a copy of the recipe and then  cook the food herself.
 Danny says no, really, you can’t because he does so much to taste.
 You would have to know what the taste is in order to make this recipe  correctly.
 He says he learned how to make it “in his mother’s kitchen.”

-Gisela says, “Would you teach me if I volunteered t o be your apprentice, doing all of your prep work?”
+Gisela says, “Would you teach me if I volunteered to be your apprentice, doing all of your prep work?”
 An “apprentice” (apprentice) is  someone usually who is studying some sort of career, some sort of technica l career or trade – learning how to do it by watching someone else.
 There are ma ny different kinds of jobs were you learn most of what you need to know by bei ng an apprentice.
 Plumbing, carpentry, and in some ways being a chef are all things that are learned best by being an apprentice, by working wit h an expert – someone who already knows what he’s doing.

 That’s what Gisela wants to do.
 She wants to “volun teer” – that is, not be paid – to be Danny’s apprentice.
 She’ll do all of his “pre p (prep) work.”
 “Prep” stands for “preparation.
 “Prep work” in a kitchen is doing all  the things that you have to do to get the ingredients ready.
 It may involve chopping up or slicing vegetables, getting meat or other kinds of protein prepared.
 Th ese are things you do before you put them all together in order to make the dish  that you are making, the food that you are making.

 Danny answers Gisela’s question by saying, “That de pends.”
 Gisela says, “On what?” meaning what does it depend on?
 Danny says, “On how quick you are with this potato peeler.”
 Danny says he will give G isela a job if she’s good at using a potato peeler.
-A “potato peeler” (peeler) i s a small tool, almost like a knife, that is used to remove the skin from a potat o.
+A “potato peeler” (peeler) is a small tool, almost like a knife, that is used to remove the skin from a potat o.
 A “potato” is a kind of plant that is usually white inside and is cooked in water  or using some sort of heat in order to make the inside of the plant soft in order  to eat it.

 Potatoes can be eaten with or without the covering that goes around the potato.
 We call that covering the “skin” (skin), just like you have skin on your body.
 “Peeling potatoes,” means taking the skin off of the potato.
 It is often considered a very dull and uninteresting job.
 When I was growi ng up, I would often peel potatoes for my mother.
 I come from an Irish-American family.
 Potatoes are a popular dish with Irish Americans because they were  popular (and still are) in Ireland, so it’s no surprise they continue to be po pular with Irish families living in the United States.